 Not long ago, travelers mainly had a single option for dining out: state-run restaurants.
-These are now just one of many options.
-They are run by the Cuban government has allowed privately owned restaurants to open up alongside their government-run ones.
-The food and service are generally blander than at privately owned restaurants, but sometimes you'll find an exception to the rule.
+These are now just one of many options because the Cuban government has allowed privately owned restaurants to open up alongside their government-run ones.
+The food and service are generally blander in state-run restaurants than at privately owned restaurants, but sometimes you'll find an exception to the rule.
 Prices range from 4-12 CUC per person depending on what you eat.
 About half of these restaurants operate in CUP (the currency locals use) and the other half in CUC (the currency for tourists), especially outside of Havana or typical tourist destinations.

-The typical Cuban bakery will sell Cuban bread (like a dense baguette), usually at a specific time of day.
-Many bakeries will also sell small treats like pastelitos, which are packed with fruit filling.
-They're a delicious cheap option and will cost you no more than 12 CUP / 0.50 CUC for a delicious snack.
+The typical Cuban bakery sells Cuban bread (like a wide, dense baguette), usually at a specific time of day.
+Many bakeries will also sell small treats like

 Medianoche sandwich - It's much like a Cuban sandwich but it is served on egg loaf and sometimes without ham.
-The name comes from it's popularity as a late night snack, medianoche translates exactly at midnight.
+The name comes from its popularity as a late night snack, medianoche translates exactly at midnight.